peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/getting_started/getting_started.rst

 get to choose a txt file with informations about all slices.
 Each line of the txt file contains 4 parameter values (noteLayer, sliceIn, sliceOut, Velocity) that represent one slice.
-Please refer to :doc:`midiconverter` on how to convert a midifile into such a txt file.
+Please refer to :doc:`../reference/midiconverter` on how to convert a midifile into such a txt file.